magomimmo/modern-cljs/doc/tutorial-02.md

 As you can see, to connect from the browser to the brepl we have to call the `connect` function defined in the `clojure.browser.repl` namespace.
-We set `9000` as a port of the brepl to be connected to, because this is the default port used by the brepl server when we'll start it.
+We set `9000` as a port of the brepl to connect to, because this is the default port used by the brepl server when we'll start it.

 ### Compile the CLJS file

 Now we need compile the new CLJS file.
-[Google Closure Compiler][9] (CLS) has few compilation options we already set up in our `project.clj` during [Tutorial 1][8] and we can leave that options as we have already configured.
-Now Call the CLJS compilation task:
+[Google Closure Compiler][9] (CLS) has a few compilation options we already set up in our `project.clj` during [Tutorial 1][8], and we can leave those options as we have already configured.
+Now call the CLJS compilation task:

 ```bash
 $ lein cljsbuild once